LillianLuzinsky/VueWithCodeSydney/README.md

 1) How to add an image into the Vue Instance and then use v-bind in the html file
 2) Some examples to use v-bind: :alt="description", :href="url", :title="toolTip, :class="isActive", :style="isStyled", :disabled="isDisabled"

+---

+### Day 3:

+1) Conditional Rendering, which is display the product is in stock or not